 There are no predefined sub-disciplines in the architectural template.

-Pre-defined view purposes are COORD (coordination views), WORK (working views), and DOC (documentation).
+Pre-defined view purposes are WORK (working views), and DOC (documentation).
 View purpose is defined as a project parameter and the uppercase abbreviation is also appended to the end of the view names to facilitate user recognition of the views.
+It should be noted that the classification of “Coordination” is an internal Revit type that is equivalent to the discipline – this value is set in the “View” “Discipline” parameter.